SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 Two reasons: buildup or body changes.

-Sometimes skin needs a reset — exfoliating your underarms 1–2x/week helps remove residue and lets your deodorant work better.
+Sometimes skin needs a reset: exfoliating your underarms 1–2x/week helps remove residue and lets your deodorant work better.

 Other times, hormonal shifts (like postpartum or cycle changes) can affect body chemistry.

-If one scent/formula stops working, don’t be afraid to try another — it doesn’t mean the product “failed,” it just means your body shifted.
+If one scent/formula stops working, don’t be afraid to try another.
+It doesn’t mean the product “failed,” it just means your body shifted.

 It can, but usually only if you apply too much or put your shirt on before it absorbs.